hp-freely/Team-Waypoints-Reminder/README.md

+Download Instructions:
+1. Click "TeamWaypointsReminder.zip"
+2. Click the "..." button in the top right of page.
+3. Select "Download"
 # Team Waypoints Reminder
 Creates a chat message reminder to set Team Waypoints (Buddy Points) after a match starts in tournament mode.